Shopping For a DAM

-There are an overwhelming number of digital asset management system offerings on the market, and I talk to people every day who are struggling to decipher between the many options.
-One of the questions people ask me the most frequently at the beginning of our conversations is whether they will even be able to find a vendor that can meet their business needs.
+There are an overwhelming number of digital asset management system offerings on the market, and we talk to people every day who are struggling to decipher between the many options.
+One of the questions people ask the most frequently at the beginning of our conversations is whether they will even be able to find a vendor that can meet their business needs.
 The best way to answer that question is to ask the following questions when choosing a DAM vendor:

 1. What’s included in my annual subscription?